-In 2015 and on the northwest side of Deception Mountain, samples were collected averaging 0.80% W03 in one showing, and 800 metres southwest, 0.40% W03 at another.
-Geological interpretation suggests mineralized zones found on the east side may be continuous through Deception Mountain.
+In 2015, on the northwest side of Deception Mountain surface grab samples were collected averaging $0.80\%~W0_3$ in one showing, and 800 metres southwest, $0.40\%~W0_3$ at another.
+Geological interpretation suggests the mineralized zones found on the east side of Deception Mountain may be continuous right through the mountain to the western side, a distance of some 1-km.

-A geochemical survey performed in 2015 at the South Grid, located south of the Nightcrawler zone, returned positive tungsten in soil in an area 1.25 km by 500 metres in dimension.
-A reconnaissance in May, 2016 has identified positive and locally high concentrations of scheelite in outcrop and boulders derived from this target area.
-It is thought to have potential to host a large scale, near-surface tungsten deposit, and it remains untested by trenching or drilling.
+A geochemical survey performed in 2015 at the South Grid, which is located immediately to the south of the Nightcrawler zone, returned positive tungsten in soil in an area covering 1.25 km by 500 metres.
+A reconnaissance in May, 2016, has identified positive and locally high concentrations of scheelite in outcrop and boulders derived from this target area.
+It is thought to have potential to host a large scale, near-surface tungsten deposit, and it so far remains untested by trenching or drilling.

-The Ridley Creek zone contains an NI-43-101 resource of 505,000 tonnes of 0.468% WO3 indicated and 280,000 tonnes of 0.456% WO3 inferred at a 4.1: 1 strip ratio and 0.10% WO3 cutoff.
-Higher grade portions of this resource include 240,000 tonnes of 0.74% WO3 indicated and 129,000 tonnes of 0.674% WO3 inferred at a 0.40% WO3 cutoff.
+The Ridley Creek zone contains an NI-43-101 resource of 505,000 tonnes of 0.468% WO3 indicated and 280,000 tonnes of 0.456% WO3 inferred at a 4.1: 1 strip ratio and 0.10% WO3 grade cut-off.
+Higher grade portions of this resource include 240,000 tonnes of 0.74% WO3 indicated and 129,000 tonnes of 0.674% WO3 inferred at a 0.40% WO3 cut-off.
 These resources are thought to be one of the higher grade open pittable resources for a new discovery in the western world.
 The resource is found within a larger inventory that requires further drilling to move into a resource category, and the deposit remains open in extent.
 It is one of 7 known surface zones on the property.

-In a global comparison of tungsten projects, the results from the Fox property are thought to be strongly encouraging- among the highest in grade that is close to surface.
-In addition, positive values of zinc, bismuth, indium, gold and silver also occur that are a potential by-product.
+In a global comparison of tungsten projects, the results from the Fox property are thought to be strongly encouraging - among the highest in grade that is close to surface.
+In addition, positive values of zinc, bismuth, indium, gold and silver also occur that are potential by-products.

 The Company has received a permit for a five-year plan including trenching, drilling and bulk sampling.
-Future work is planned to increase the near-surface open-pittable resources and prepare a preliminary economic assessment.
+Future work is planned to increase the near-surface open-pittable resources and to prepare a preliminary economic assessment.